-24d.
-Performance period (i.e., month and year when data collection began and ended) covered by the baseline data assessment:

-24e.
-Provide numerical value performance target for this measure:
+- 25s.
+Provide the baseline performance period (i.e., month and year when data collection began and ended) covered by the baseline data assessment: - 25t.
+Provide the numerical value performance target for this measure (i.e., the target rate or data point the QIS intends to achieve):